AntonioSantosBJPE/apply-flow-backend/.cursor.docs/index.md

-# Marvinus Backend Development Guidelines
+# ApplyFlow Backend Development Guidelines

-Welcome to the Marvinus Backend development guidelines.
+Welcome to the ApplyFlow Backend development guidelines.
 This documentation provides important rules and best practices to ensure that all code follows the project's architecture and coding standards.

 ## Table of Contents